deloarts/pyswx/README.md

 ```

 This method sets the `Params` and the `Values` via the given arguments, and returns only a bool (in this case `True`, if the method was successful).
-As this isn't possible in Python, the equivalent **PySWX** method returns a `Tuple`, the method return value and all ByRef-argument values.
+As this isn't possible in Python, the equivalent **PySWX** method returns a `Tuple`, the method return value and all ByRef-argument values:
-As an example for this method, Python method would look like this:

 ```Python
 type ParamsRetrieved = bool